-Sometimes you might need a special kind of assessment.
-This is called a ‘specific assessment’.
-Your teacher might do this, or they might ask someone else to do it, like:
+Sometimes you might need extra support to get the most from school.
+To work out what support is right for you, a special kind of assessment of your needs can be arranged.
+Your teacher might do the assessment, or they might ask someone else to do it, like:

 - an educational psychologist who can decide what you need to help you learn;

 - a mental health worker who supports you if you feel down or worried;

 - a health worker or therapist who helps if you are unwell or have a disability;